 Though it looked a bit anodyne and basic, this TSX handled very well and accelerated nearly as quickly as the larger V-6-powered TL, thanks to its lower curb weight.
 Inside, the TSX had somewhat tight interior dimensions, but a raft of luxury add-ons included satellite radio, leather seating and a sunroof--which you could also get with the somewhat less expensive, and more roomy, American-market Honda Accord.
 The TSX remained almost a cult car through this first generation, earning good reviews and good crash-test results for frontal impacts, too, but side-impact crash protection didn't score quite as well.
 Over time, the engine found 5 horsepower for a total of 205 hp, and Bluetooth became standard.

-The 2009 Acura TSX brought with it a heavier, bigger body and to many admirers, the best interpretation of Acura's shield-style grille.
+The second-generation 2009 Acura TSX brought with it a heavier, bigger body and to many admirers, the best interpretation of Acura's shield-style grille.
 The four-cylinder engine carried over with a new power rating of 201 hp, and the gearboxes were carried over, along with nimble front-drive handling and a firm, absorbent ride.
 The TSX added more features, such as a USB audio interface and a premium audio system, and improved its safety performance to earn a "Top Safety Pick" designation from the Insurance Institute for Highway Safety--an accolade maintained for most of the following years.
 Rear-seat room remained at a premium, however.

 In the 2010 model year, the TSX carried over its four-cylinder powertrain while it added a new V-6 engine option.
 The V-6 makes 280 hp and comes only with the automatic transmission.
 Handling remains reasonably sharp--though the price of the V-6 TSX soared to the upper 30s, fully loaded.